We compare what's there to find the best deals for you.

 Stiff competition between airlines means that flights to Alicante from London are tantalisingly low-cost.

-Monarch, easyJet, British Airways, Ryanair, Norwegian and Thomson all offer cheap flights to Alicante from London Gatwick, while Ryanair and Thomas Cook also operate non-stop services from London Stansted (Thomas Cook operates only in summer 2017).
-From London Luton Airport, you can book low-cost flights to Alicante with easyJet and Monarch.
+easyJet, British Airways, Ryanair, Norwegian and TUI all offer cheap flights to Alicante from London Gatwick, while Ryanair and Thomas Cook also operate non-stop services from London Stansted (Thomas Cook operates only in summer 2018).
+From London Luton Airport, you can book low-cost flights to Alicante with easyJet.

 If you’re prepared to consider a non-direct flight to Alicante – perhaps with an enticing city stopover included – then that opens up an even greater spectrum of options, including an Air Europa flight from Gatwick with a stopover in Madrid.

 Multiple budget airlines operate flights out of Bristol, Southampton, Newquay, Exeter and Birmingham.

-There are plenty of flights to Alicante from Manchester as well, with operators including Ryanair, Monarch, easyJet and Jet2.
+There are plenty of flights to Alicante from Manchester as well, with operators including Ryanair, easyJet and Jet2.

 Flybe flies out of Doncaster-Sheffield and both Ryanair and easyJet operate non-stop routes from Liverpool.

-Other northern cities directly connected to the Costa Blanca include Leeds, which offers flights with Ryanair, Monarch and Jet2, and Newcastle via easyJet, Jet2, Ryanair and Thomson.
+Other northern cities directly connected to the Costa Blanca include Leeds, which offers flights with Ryanair and Jet2, and Newcastle via easyJet, Jet2, Ryanair and TUI.

-For passengers in Wales, Vueling and Thomson fly from Cardiff to Alicante in under two and a half hours.
+For passengers in Wales, Vueling and TUI fly from Cardiff to Alicante in under two and a half hours.

 Scotland and Northern Ireland are equally well connected.
 EasyJet and Jet2 both fly non-stop from Glasgow and Edinburgh, and Ryanair runs services from Edinburgh, Aberdeen and Glasgow that take just over three hours.
-Alicante flights from Belfast also take around three hours with Aer Lingus, Jet2, Ryanair and easyJet.
+Alicante flights from Belfast also takes just over three hours with Aer Lingus, Jet2, Ryanair and easyJet.

 For a cheaper break, try the shoulder seasons – October through to early December and March through to late April – when temperatures are still balmy but prices are at rock bottom.